 15 September 2018 - 22 September 2018

-This eight day workshop will examine how an individual’s structure determines how they move and the impact their structure has on the way load is distributed as well as the consequences the loading has on symptom production.
+This workshop will examine how an individual’s structure determines how they move and the impact their structure has on the way load is distributed as well as the consequences the loading has on symptom production.
 The importance of starting position, creep and adaptive shortening will be highlighted, and the way these issues impact soft tissue structures and pain development will be discussed.
 A theoretical and evidence-based underpinning to the material will be provided.
 Assessment and treatment of lumbar spine, hip, knee, foot, shoulder, cervical spine and jaw will be analysed.
 Strategies for rescuing the older knee and shoulder, as well as chronic back, headache and whiplash problems will be addressed.

 By the end of the workshop the clinician will: